A Guide to Understanding Cat Body Language

 Playful and Excited

 • Tail: A playful cat’s tail is often upright.
-During play, their tail might swish quickly or flick side to side, signaling their heightened energy and anticipation.
+During play, their tail might slowly swish side to side, signaling heightened energy and anticipation.

 • Body Posture: Cats often crouch low with their hindquarters raised just before they pounce.
 You may have seen this before they spring into action.
 Cats may also adopt a stalking pose or display sudden bursts of energy.